Escapes¶

 and we won’t see a thing because the action of evaluating the third

-element of the list, return
+element of the list, return, replaces it with escape-from

-which is compiled into ESCAPER-LABEL-REF return
+return which is compiled into ESCAPER-LABEL-REF return.

 In other words, when we run through this code in the VM, we stop